 There is just so much going on in the book that it can make your head spin, but the authors do a good job describing quite a few of the Prominenten, so that the reader feels invested in their fates.
 The authors also convey the absolute chaos of the last days of the war, when desperation, the desire for revenge, carelessness and the breakdown of clear military authority made the fate of the Prominenten balance on a knife’s edge.

-• Having had extended professional discussions with author Sayer and ravenously consumed his other works over the years, I can say without hesitation that "Hitler's Last Plot" is one of his best efforts.
+A well-researched and readable history of a little-known episode in World War II. - Having had extended professional discussions with author Sayer and ravenously consumed his other works over the years, I can say without hesitation that "Hitler's Last Plot" is one of his best efforts.
 Meticulously researched and written in a refreshing, "un-dry" manner which holds the reader, it contains a wealth of material hitherto unknown to all almost every World War II researcher.
 The end of the war was a "haze", as they say, and even critically important events remain unexamined.
 Read Sayer's work and learn about yet another aspect of the desperate last days of the Third Reich.

-• Fascinating story about a little-known series of events at the end of WWII.
+- Fascinating story about a little-known series of events at the end of WWII.
 VIPs taken to a mountain redoubt as human shields for a last stand, a confrontation between the German army & the SS, and an Allied mission to rescue the hostages are just the main story - the author brings the story to live through the details.
 Highly recommended.